Screen Share Security Q&A

 Can I use Glance solutions behind a Network Address Translation (NAT) router or firewall?

 Yes.
-Glance works reliably through most NAT routers/firewalls.
+Glance works reliably through most routers and firewalls.

 Can I use Glance solutions behind a firewall or HTTP proxy server?

 In most cases, yes.
 When you start a session, Glance attempts to connect to our servers using TCP/IP to destination port 5500.
-If it cannot connect to this port, Glance attempts to "tunnel" through the firewall via HTTP to destination port 80.
+If it cannot connect to this port, Glance attempts to "tunnel" through the firewall via HTTPS to destination port 443 or HTTP to port 80.

 Glance automatically chooses the best of several web browser technologies to help guests connect to sessions.
-Guests either connect to destination port 5500 or tunnel HTTP to destination port 80.
+Guests either connect to destination port 5500 or tunnel HTTPS to destination port 443 or HTTP to port 80.

 Glance is constantly improving its ability to connect immediately and reliably.
 If you encounter a problem connecting, please contact us.